 Winter is quickly approaching, and with it, winter weather.
-If the last few years has shown us anything, we’re due for at least one big storm.
+If the last few years have shown us anything, we’re due for at least one big storm.
 These storms can be deadly if you don’t take the necessary precautions.

 Outside Your Home